Rayveni/blog/articles/flask redis docker rq.md

 Post request from the **index.html**  calls the **__add_task_to_queue** function, which simply adds tasks to the **default** queue ( as we remember, the started worker listens to this queue).

-Arguments:  'tasks.simple_task' and input form parameter are passed to **are__add_task_to_queue**.Good practice to pass string pointers to worker function instead passing instances of functions (python will try to pickle them to pass to worker and not always succeed in it),so better writhe independent from each other app and worker code.

 Arguments: 'tasks.simple_task' and input form parameters are passed to **__add_task_to_queue**.
-Good practice to pass string pointers to worker functions rather than passing function instances (python tries to pickle them to pass to workers, which it doesn't always succeed), so you'd better separate application code and background tasks code, passed to worker.
+Good practice to pass string pointers to worker functions rather than passing function instances (python tries to pickle them to pass to workers, which it doesn't always succeed), so you'd better separate application code and background tasks code (passed to worker).
 ### tasks.simple_task
 ```python
 from time import sleep